xlwings/xlwings/docs/officejs_addins.rst

       INFO:     Application startup complete.

-6. **Sideload the add-in**: Manually load ``manifest-xlwings-officejs-hello.xml`` in Excel.
-This is called *sideloading* and the process differes depending on the platform you're using, see `Office.js docs <https://learn.microsoft.com/en-us/office/dev/add-ins/testing/test-debug-office-add-ins#sideload-an-office-add-in-for-testing>`_ for instructions.
-Once you've sideloaded the manifest, you'll see the ``MyAddin`` tab in the Ribbon.
+7. **Sideload the add-in**: Manually load ``manifest-xlwings-officejs-quickstart.xml`` in Excel.
+This is called *sideloading* and the process differs depending on the platform you're using, see `Office.js docs <https://learn.microsoft.com/en-us/office/dev/add-ins/testing/test-debug-office-add-ins#sideload-an-office-add-in-for-testing>`_ for instructions.
+Once you've sideloaded the manifest, you'll see the ``Quickstart`` tab in the Ribbon.
-7. **Time to play**: You're now ready to play around with the add-in in Excel and make changes to the source code under ``app/main.py``.
+8. **Time to play**: You're now ready to play around with the add-in in Excel and make changes to the source code under ``app/server_fastapi.py`` or under the respective file of your framework.
 Every time you edit and save the Python code, the development server will restart automatically so that you can instantly try out the code changes in Excel.
 If you make changes to the HTML file, you'll need to right-click on the task pane and select ``Reload``.

 With a working development environment, let's see how everything works step-by-step.
 Let's start with looking at the Python backend server.

 Backend
 -------

 The backend exposes your Python functions by using a Python web framework: you need to handle a POST request as shown in the following sample.
-While the sample repo uses `FastAPI <https://fastapi.tiangolo.com/>`_ as the web framework, you can use any other web framework like Django or Flask by slightly adapting the code:
+Please have a look at the respective Python file in the ``app`` directory for the full context:

 .. tab-set::
     .. tab-item:: FastAPI
       :sync: fastapi

       .. code-block::

-          # For the full context, see app/main.py

           from fastapi import Body, FastAPI